AndrewRayCode/Simple-Node-Logger/README.md

 A logger which colorizes output, auto-inspects objects, and correctly writes to stdout or stderror.
 Can be marked as sync (blockingly writes to stdout/err) or async (uses console.log, not synchronous).

+Why use `sync` vs `async`?
+Sync gaurantees the call will be outputted.
+If using `async` and your Node program crashes unexpectedly, the `console.log` commands may not be executed.
+I have not done any speed benchmarkings between the two, though.
+Disclaimin' that.

 ### Install:
     npm install simple-logger